Ebaq/ebaq-select/README.md

 [data-selected] means that this option is selected

-[data-hasSelected] means that any option is selected
+[data-hasselected] means that any option is selected

 With that you can style not selected and selected options like this: